spoutbreeze/spoutbreeze/README.markdown

 ## Getting started

-The main goal of the first versio we want to release is to be able to stream a BigBlueButton meeting to some selected media servers.
+The main goal of the first version we want to release is to be able to broadcast a BigBlueButton meeting to some selected media servers.
 The requirements will expand later.

 ## Install